music-suite/music-suite/docs/src/User-Guide.md

 The Music Suite is indebted to many other previous libraries and computer music environments, particularly [Common Music][common-music], [PWGL][pwgl], [nyquist][nyquist], [music21][music21], [Lilypond][lilypond] and [Abjad][abjad].
 Some of the ideas for the quantization algorithms came from [Fomus][fomus].

 The work of Paul Hudak and the the Yale Haskell group, including [Haskore][haskore], [Euterpea][euterpea] is a major influence.
 The  and [temporal-media][temporal-media] package is a similar take on these ideas.
-The popular [Tidal][tidal] language provide a way of expressing infinite time structures, similar to the ones defined in `music-score`.

-The idea of defining a custom internal representation, but relying on standardized formats for input and output is influenced by [Pandoc][pandoc].
-The idea of splitting the library into a set of packages (and the name) comes from the [Haskell Suite][haskell-suite].
+The [TidalCycles][tidal] library provided the pattern structure.

 The temporal structures, their instances and more general design philosophy comes from Conal Elliott's [Reactive][reactive] (and its predecessors).
-Brent Yorgey's [Diagrams][diagrams] provided the separation of points and vectors which was a main influence.
+Brent Yorgey's [Diagrams][diagrams] provided the separation of points and vectors and was another main influence.

 ```music-extra